chipjacks/chipjacks.github.io/_posts/2018-04-05-trainingblocks.markdown

 computer just to record that you ran 5 miles.
 It all felt pretty innovative at the time.

-Fast-forward 5 years and training log systems have evolved considerably.
+Fast-forward 5 years and things have evolved considerably.
 Most runners wear GPS watches and then upload their training to services like Garmin, Strava, RunKeeper, etc. This relieves some of the annoyance of having to manually record your training and provides you with a lot more details.